MatthewKennedy/spree_admin/README.md

 //= link_tree ../../../node_modules/bootstrap-icons/icons .svg
 ```

-### Development Setup (JavaScript)
+### Development Setup (JavaScript, SCSS)

-When working locally on the JavaScript in Omes Admin, you will need to yarn link your local development copy of `@omes/admin`, to the Rails app you are working in, so that your changes are picked up and represented live in the view.
+When working locally on the JavaScript or CSS you will need to yarn link your local development copy of `@omes/admin`, to the Rails app you are working in, so that your changes are picked up and represented live in the view.

 From the root of `spree_admin` run: